sunilshah2711/crm_laravel_reactjs/README.md

-# This is an wordpress theme project.
+# This is an CRM project.
 In this CRM project, we built the backend in Laravel and the frontend in ReactJS.

 ## In the Backend